-About 2,000 characters have been simplified in a number of different ways (the simplified characters are based on commonly used abbreviations, some of which have been in use in cursive forms of the Chinese script since the Qin dynasty (221-206 BC).
+About 2,000 characters have been simplified in a number of different ways.
+Many simplified characters are based on commonly used abbreviations, some of which have been in use in cursive forms of the Chinese script since the Qin dynasty (221-206 BC).

-Hanzi - information about Simplified characters
+Information about Simplified characters